aedanmc/travelo-hey/reports/Week2.md

         - Choose design by Monday, April 18th
         - Add related tasks to GitHub project board
 2. Progress and Issues
-    - Met with Alex to plan design for UI Monday
+    - Met with Alex to plan design for UI Monday & Wednesday
         - Created UI design sketches
     - Met with Matt to flesh out GitHub structure Monday
         - Did not get enough time to add tasks to GitHub project board